Curtis LeMay: Allied strategy and bombing of Japanese cities

-Precise figures are not available, but the strategic bombing campaign against Japan, directed by LeMay between March 1945 and the Japanese surrender in August 1945, may have killed more than 500,000 Japanese civilians and left five million homeless.
+Although precise figures are not available, the firebombing campaign against Japanese cities, directed by LeMay between March 1945 and the surrender of Japan in August 1945, may have killed more than 500,000 Japanese civilians and left 5 million homeless.
 Official estimates from the United States Strategic Bombing Survey put the figures at 220,000 people killed.
-Some 40% of the built-up areas of 66 cities were destroyed, including much of Japan's war industry.
+Some 40% of the built-up areas of 66 cities in Japan were destroyed, including much of Japan's war industry.

-A "LeMay Bombing Leaflet" from the war, which warned Japanese civilians of impending danger: "Unfortunately, bombs have no eyes.
+A "LeMay Bombing Leaflet" in Japanese: "Unfortunately, bombs have no eyes.
 So, in accordance with America's humanitarian policies, the American Air Force, which does not wish to injure innocent people, now gives you warning to evacuate the cities named and save your lives".

 LeMay was aware of the implication of his orders.
 The New York Times reported at the time, "Maj.
-Gen. Curtis E. LeMay, commander of the B-29s of the entire Marianas area, declared that if the war is shortened by a single day, the attack will have served its purpose".
+Gen. Curtis E. LeMay, commander of the B-29s of the entire Marianas area, declared that if the war is shortened by a single day, the attack will have served its purpose."
 The argument was that it was his duty to carry out the attacks in order to end the war as quickly as possible, sparing further loss of life.
 He also remarked regarding the morality of the air effort against Japan, "I suppose if I had lost the war, I would have been tried as a war criminal."
 This opinion was also reported by Robert McNamara in the 2003 documentary The Fog of War.